AndrewBrinker/drow/posts/2016-05-28-the-rust-community.md

----
-layout: post
-title: "The Rust Community"
+title: The Rust Community
 date: 2016-05-28 22:38:20 -0400
-comments: true
-categories: Rust
+tags: Rust

 ---

 I love the Rust community, I really do.
 Like I said in [my recent post about